Reducing your DUI through a plea bargain

 2.1.
 Advantages to a plea bargain in a felony Nevada DUI case

-If your DUI caused injury or death, reducing the charge to Nevada vehicular manslaughter or felony reckless driving can greatly reduce your potential prison time.
+If your DUI caused injury or death, reducing the charge to vehicular manslaughter or felony reckless driving can greatly reduce your potential prison time.

 However, if your felony DUI did not result in injury or death, there are not as many benefits to reducing the charge to felony reckless driving.
 Both carry potential penalties that include time in Nevada State Prison.
 However, convictions for felony reckless driving may be sealed eventually.
 Felony DUI convictions may not.
-Learn more about Nevada DUI criminal record sealing.
+Learn more about DUI criminal record sealing.

-But note that even if you are convicted of or plead guilty to felony DUI, your lawyer may be able to persuade the judge to allow you to attend Nevada felony DUI Court in lieu of prison.
+But note that even if you are convicted of or plead guilty to felony DUI, your lawyer may be able to persuade the judge to allow you to attend felony DUI Court in lieu of prison.
 If you complete the program successfully, your charge will be reduced to a misdemeanor DUI without a plea bargain.

 3. How can a Nevada DUI attorney help get my DUI charge reduced?